OuhscBbmc/redcap-migration/migration-to-new-server.md

   * authentication
   * REDCap version
   * hardware
-  * OS.
+  * OS
-    Linux may be easier than Windows if you're more comfortable with bash than PowerShell.
+    * Linux may be easier than Windows if you're more comfortable with bash than PowerShell.
       Or vice versa.
-    If you're installing on Windows with the GUI (not with PowerShell), take screenshots of your steps when you practice.
+    * If you're installing on Windows with the GUI (not with PowerShell), take screenshots of your steps when you practice.
+      If there's a tricky/subtle option, overlay the screenshot with a big red circle/arrow.